mgribbins567/gos-fpl/posts/new-player-primer.md

 Note: The Bonus Points System is a score that determines the number of Bonus Points a player wins.
 A BPS score will be in the 10s/100s, while any player will only receive up to 3 bonus points.
 The following table contains BPS scores for various statistics that are taken into account (taken from the [Fantasy Draft Help page](https://draft.premierleague.com/help)).

+For the 2025/2026 season, the following changes have been made:

+- Save from shot in the box 2 -> 3 (save from shot outside the box remains 2)
+- Saving a penalty 9 -> 8
+- Goal Line Clearance 3 -> 9
+- Penalty Goal 12
+- Successful tackle (net) 2 -> Tackles won 2

 | Action                                          | Points | Action                                        | Points |
 | :---------------------------------------------- | :----- | :-------------------------------------------- | :----- |
 | Playing 1 to 60 minutes                         | 3      | Foul won                                      | 1      |